endfront/LayJS/doc/progress.markdown

   - render
     - check basic render properly like height from node

+  - lazy attributes
+    - state based
+    - readonly based

 Future:
   - Temporarily skip recalculate if there are no takers (think LAID observe key)
-  - move `eventReadonlyEventType2boundFnHandler` outside of AttrValue (move to Level) to save space
+  - move `eventReadonlyEventType2boundFnHandler` outside of AttrVal (move to Level) to save space
   - Add/interface HTML history module support
   - change 'audio/videoControl"s"' to 'audio/videoControl' to respect naming convention of props?
   - Add $time as a read only property of root '/'